collinhover/threeoctree/README.md

 #### (sparse + dynamic) 3D spatial representation structure for fast searches####

 The aim of this project is to create a fully featured octree for the [THREE.js WebGL library](http://mrdoob.github.com/three.js/).
-There are other Octree scripts out there, but I could not find any that had all the capabilities I needed.

 ### Current capabilities###